by Janis / 4 comments - Orginally published:4th September 2017

 Rue or Ramparts?

-It makes you grateful for the time and effort that’s invested in preserving these wonderful landmarks.
+I must admit Mont-Saint-Michel really is remarkable to see, and it makes you grateful for the time and effort that’s invested in preserving these wonderful landmarks.

 Looking up to the abbey on top of Mont-Saint-Michel Abbey from the lower levels.

-The Abbey and rooftops
+Abbey and Rooftops

 The French Tricolor flag flying high over the ramparts of Mont-Saint-Michel Abbey.

-The Tower and the Flag
+The Tower and the flag

 The view down from the ramparts to the tower gateway into the Grand Rue of Mont-Saint-Michel.